cryologger/ice-tracking-beacon/README.md

 * A 10MΩ + 1 MΩ resistor divider is now used to measured the battery voltage (+2.4 μA).

 #### 2.1.2 Custom PCB
-One of the major change in v3.0 is a custom carrier board PCB that is designed to greatly simplify the assembly process.
+One of the major changes in v3.0 is a custom carrier board PCB that is designed to greatly simplify the assembly process.
 The PCB was designed in KiCad and fabricated by JLCPCB.

 <p align="center"><img src="https://user-images.githubusercontent.com/22924092/222990941-2d50d191-8055-475c-9464-4d9a1b2d12a2.png" width="720"></p>
 <p align="center"><b>Figure 1:</b> 3D rendering of Cryologger iceberg drift tracking beacon carrier board designed in KiCad.</p>